-This will confirm the understanding reached during negotiations of the 2007-2011 State/PEF Agreement regarding establishing a pilot program for annual leave restoration under Article 33, Discipline.
+This will confirm the understanding reached during negotiations of the 2011-2015 State/PEF Agreement regarding continuation of the pilot program for annual leave restoration under Article 33, Discipline.

-The parties agree that the pilot will begin on July 1, 2008 and expire on April 2, 2011, unless the parties mutually agree to extend the pilot.
+The parties agree that the pilot will begin on July 1, 2008 and expire on April 2, 2015, unless the parties mutually agree to extend the pilot.
 Under this pilot, when vacation credits are restored pursuant to Article 33.4(a)(4), and such restoration causes the total vacation credits to exceed 40 days, an employee is allowed a period of one year from the date of restoration or the employee's return to work, whichever is later, to reduce the total accumulation to 40 days.
-In order to be eligible under this pilot, the date of the decision that deems the employee's suspension improper or the date of the decision finding the employee innocent of all charges must be on or after July 1, 2008 and on or before April 2, 2011.
+In order to be eligible under this pilot, the date of the decision that deems the employee's suspension improper or the date of the decision finding the employee innocent of all charges must be on or after April 2, 2011 and on or before April 2, 2015.